bitnom/gun-native/README.md

 Python isn't primarily a "Native" language.
 However, If we can get Gun transpiled to Python, we should then be able to (With a bit extra work) compile that to a native library.
 Even before that, having Gun in Python would be a great start.
 While there exists [pygundb](https://github.com/xmonader/pygundb) (A huge thanks to xmonader for that), I also couldn't help but realize how much better it would be to not rely on just pushing data to a separate running Gun server via websockets.
 We need implementations in other languages.

-In this repo we now have `gun.py`.
+In this repo we now have `gun.py` (Branch [here](https://github.com/TensorTom/gun-native/tree/python).
 Let's see an exerpt:

 ```